Makar scores in OT, Avs win 2-1 over Predators in Game 2 - NewsBreak

 Ingram has become a mental health advocate, talking about dealing with obsessive-compulsive disorder.
 He took part in an NHL player assistance program more than a year ago.

-“It was also a point in his life where he hit rock bottom, but he also felt really supported,” Hynes said.
+“It was also a point in his life where he hit rock bottom, but he also felt really supported,” Predators coach John Hynes said.
 “He’s grown up in multiple ways as a person, and also as a player.”

 JOSI'S ASSIST